Gadha-project401/gadha/README.md

 ## stretch goals
-  - User will be able to login useing facebook
+  - User will be able to login using LinkedIn.
-  - Convert the web app language to Arabic
+  - Convert the web app language to Arabic.
-  - Posts Notifications
+  - Posts Notifications.

 ## Future wireframe